cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 contrained timeout on all requests to S3.
 Error handlers in our code would then have sent a meaningful 5xx error back downstream.

-This principle should also apply to the incoming request.
-We should cancel any requests that runs too long, *for any reason*.
+This principle should also apply to the incoming request to the API.
+We should cancel any request that runs too long, *for any reason*.
 This has operational advantages, but is also good security practice to prevent denial of service.

 ### Health checks must validate all dependencies
 Each of our micro-services have a health check route that quickly validates each